Strawberries

 • Make sure the crowns of the plant (the point where the roots become shoots) should be at soil level, and individual plants space 40cm apart.

-• To conserve water and heat while suppressing weeds, many gardeners grow strawberries through polythene (ideally white, with black on the underside).
-Or if you are averse to plastic then consider a straw mulch, it is how they got their name.
+• To conserve water and heat while suppressing weeds, grow strawberries with a straw mulch.
+(It is how they got their name!)

 After Harvest